-6.4b.1.2 Functional Description
+6.4B.1.2 Functional Description

 A PIN may have several PINEs with different characteristics such as wearable devices, home automation devices, in the office or smart industrial automation devices, having different requirements and roles in terms of size, weight, power consumption, mission critical, high bandwidth and so forth.
 Users may create a network of all or subset of these devices (PIN) and for each PIN there can be one or more PEGCs available.